 - Other bonus basis

-For full information on these bonus bases, see Support bases and support levels for funding
+For full information on these bonus bases, see funding Bases and Support Levels

-We grant funding in accordance with Article 25 of the European Commission's General Block Exemption Regulation (GBER).
+We grant funding in accordance with Article 25 of the EU Commission's General Block Exemption Regulation (GBER).

-A start-up company can receive funding of up to 100 percent of the company's project costs.
+A start-up company can receive funding up to 100 percent of the company's project costs.

 - has fewer than 50 employees